polyrainbow/neno/docs/DeployNENOLocalMode.md

 ## 2. Install dependencies
 Run `npm i`

-## 3. Build the frontend from the source
+## 3. Build the app from the source

 Set the constant `ROOT_PATH` in `src/config.tsx` to the correct basepath of your hosting environment.
 Then go to the `tools` directory and open the script